-So washing teeth, a very important daily task for people and something most of us do at least twice a day.
-Until recently I never knew how easy or important it was to give our horses the same consideration.
+Washing teeth, an important daily task and something most of us do at least twice a day.
+Washing teeth promotes good mouth health.
+And until recently I never knew how easy or important it was to give our horse’s teeth the same consideration.
 My horse Dan is twelve now and gets two visits a year from the equine dentist.
 His teeth grow pretty quickly and he crib bites which adds to his issues.

 As most of you know, the reason we need regular dental care for our horses is because their teeth are really long, with about four inches hidden in the bones of the jaw.
-As the horse grinds its food for digestion they wear away their teeth.
-In response, the gum erupts more tooth into the mouth to take its place.
+As the horse grinds food for digestion they wear down their teeth.
+In response the gum erupts more tooth into the mouth to take its place.

 I was at a CPD clinic earlier this year that focused on saddle, bridal and teeth.
 An equine dentist was on site to give us a lecture and she informed us that regular hosing of our horse’s mouth is similar to us brushing our teeth!
 How simple and fantastic I thought!
 So now I hose Dan’s mouth every couple of days.
 It’s really interesting to observe the color of th

 Happy horse riding and mouth hosing..Niamh